Last updated: 13 March 2026

-The primary financial risks are composed of foreign exchange, financing, interest rate and credit risks.
+The primary financial risks are composed of foreign exchange, refinancing, interest rate, credit and valuation risks.
 Financial risks are managed by the Group’s central finance function according to the guidelines in the finance policy established by Cloetta’s Board of Directors.
 Financial risk management primarily aims to identify the Group’s risk exposure and, with a certain degree of foresight, to attain predictability in the financial outcome and minimise possible unfavorable effects on the Group’s financial results, in close cooperation with the Group’s operating units.
 Consolidating and controlling these risks centrally enables the Group to minimise the level of risk while reducing the cost of measures such as currency hedging.

 Management IMPACT |